 Detecting Early Skin Changes in Dark Skin Tones: NPIAP Pre-Conference Workshop

-What: As part of the NPIAP 2023 Annual Conference focused on equity in prevention treatment, this pre-conference workshop will examine the methods available to detect skin changes due to pressure in persons with dark skin tones.
+What: The pre-conference workshop will be focused on equity in prevention and treatment of PI and will examine the methods available to detect skin changes due to pressure in persons with dark skin tones.

 When: 3/16/2023 @ 12:30 PM (PT)